 A closer look at the differences between consuming fresh and frozen fruits

-But what about fruits?
-Do you enjoy them better when fresh or frozen?
+What about fruits?
+Do you enjoy them fresh or frozen?
 And does your preference hinge on health-related reasons?

 Fresh berries were featured as a unique case by the same The New York Times section, Ask Well.
 In a study conducted by the Plants for Human Health Institute of the North Carolina State University, director Mary Ann Lila says that fresh berries can lose nutrients if not eaten right away.
 In addition, freezing in a fridge that is continuously open and shut will only deteriorate its nutritional content.
 For fresh berries and other fruits, Lila suggests storing them at the very back of your freezer and to check fruits tagged as “individually quick frozen” (IQF) when grocery shopping.

 IQF means that a fruit should be frozen separate from others.
-According to culinary arts expert Danilo Alfaro of expert advice website aboutfood.com, strawberries, blueberries, and peaches fall under the IQF category.
+According to culinary arts expert Danilo Alfaro, strawberries, blueberries, and peaches fall under the IQF category.

 Whether you prefer fruits frozen or fresh, the most important thing is that you make them part of your regular diet.
-Consult your doctor on what fruits are ideal for your diet, especially if you are diabetic or need to focus on adding specific nutrients to your body.
+Consult your doctor on what fruits are ideal for your diet, especially if you are diabetic or need specific nutrients.